It is a simple task to delete all photos from iPhone — or is it? What if you have 20000+ photos?

 - Drag your mouse to select all the photos, and hit the delete icon at the bottom left corner.

 Case 1: Image Capture Delete Icon Missing

-If you have iCloud photos library turned on, the deletion icon won't show up.
-To proceed, you can turn off iCloud photos library on your iPhone (Settings > Tap your profile photo > iCloud).
+If you have the iCloud photos library turned on, the deletion icon won't show up.
+To proceed, you can turn off the iCloud photos library on your iPhone (Settings > Tap your profile photo > iCloud).